 Make sure your Windows Power Options Plan setting is not set to Power Saver mode.
-It should be either set to Balanced or High Performance Mode if you are facing high CPU usage during gaming.
+It should be either set to Balanced or High performance Mode if you are facing high CPU usage during gaming.
 You can check this setting by going to Control panel->Power Options and then change or customize the plan setting accordingly.

 Corrupt Windows / System Files

-If your Windows operating system has become corrupted because of viruses, malware, malicious programs then it will impact the proper functioning of the OS and may result in high CPU usage.
-Here, the first thing to do is to repair the system files by running the sfc /scannow command at the command prompt and let it do its task.
+If your Windows operating system has become corrupted because of viruses, malware, or malicious programs then it will impact the proper functioning of the OS and may result in high CPU usage.
+Here, the first thing to do is to repair the system files by running the sfc /scannow command at the command prompt and letting it do its task.
 If the command is unable to repair the files then you can reset the Windows PC by going to settings->update & security->recovery->reset this PC.
 If this fails too then the last and the best option is to clean install Windows by formatting everything on the root drive.

 Game Related Issue

 Some games with bad optimization can cause very high CPU usage, even when you have a powerful latest CPU (with six cores or more).
 To fix this, you can search the internet and consult various game forums that may contain valuable suggestions or temporary fixes to mitigate the issue.
 These fixes or hacks generally involve tweaking or changing some game files.
-If the game publisher releases the patch that contains high CPU usage fix, then install that to permanently resolve the problem.
+If the game publisher releases the patch that contains a high CPU usage fix, then install that to permanently resolve the problem.

 If you have any queries regarding this issue then you can ask me in the comment section below.